Medical Project

 However, if left untreated, they will get much worse, leading to complications and in severe cases, even death.

-In addition to working at the Lifeline Clinic, the team also runs regular outreach clinics at local schools, resettlement villages and farms.
+In addition to working at the clinic, the team also runs regular outreach clinics at local schools, resettlement villages and farms.

-A recently added Agricultural Project has started at the Clinic, where the local San community is educated in growing their own vegetables to sell at local markets.
-It also involves the planting and harvesting of seasonal fruits and vegetables in a bid to make the Lifeline Clinic as self-sustainable as possible.
+A recently added Agricultural Project has started at the clinic, where the local San community is educated in growing their own vegetables to sell at local markets.
+It also involves the planting and harvesting of seasonal fruits and vegetables in a bid to make the clinic as self-sustainable as possible.

 This also supplements the nutritional support/feeding program, a twice-weekly program that sees up to 120 community members receive a nutritionally rich meal.
 For so many, this is the only meal they can rely on.

 A chapel was opened on clinic grounds in October 2022.
-This space will also be utilised as a primary school and adult education centre.
+This is also be utilised as a primary school and adult education centre.
 Volunteers can also be a part of the regular chapel services, mainly taking place on weekends.
-A primary school will be established in the chapel on clinic grounds in 2023.
-This will accommodate local children in Grades 0 to 4.
-Volunteers will be involved with assisting the teacher.
+A primary school was established in the chapel on clinic grounds in 2023.
+It accommodates local children in Grades 0 to 4.
+Volunteers are also involved with assisting the teacher from time to time.

 Your Role

-Whatever your background/experience of, you will assist with the daily duties of the clinic, which may include:
+Whatever your background/experience, you will assist with the daily duties of the clinic, which may include:

 • Observations: pregnancy tests and urine tests for patients and recording findings.